How To Port TWRP For MediaTek Android Devices

 Will My Device Brick After Flashing The Ported TWRP

-Can I Flash TWRP Using Smartphone Flash Tool
+Can I Flash TWRP Using the Smartphone Flash Tool

 Yes, you can flash TWRP using any smartphone flashing tool.
 However, we recommend using the fastboot method.